 The cost of your program will depend on what degree level you want to earn and what institution you attend; a four-year bachelor's degree will be the more expensive option, while a certificate from a two-year institution or program will cost less.

-According to College Board’s Trends in College Pricing 2012-2013, the average annual cost* for a two-year, public institution is $3,131.
-Meanwhile, the average annual cost* for a four-year, public institution runs around $8,655 for in-state tuition and $21,706 for out-of-state-tuition.
+Bachelor's degree programs vary depending upon the institution you attend.
+According to College Board's Trends in College Pricing 2013-2014, the average annual cost* for a four-year, public institution runs around $8,893 for in-state tuition and $22,203 for out-of-state-tuition.

 *Cost of tuition only.
 Prices do not reflect other fees, books, room and board.